 With wine-dark skins and succulent purple flesh, these violet, sweet, buttery spuds add a splash of color and interest to your plate, and they’re perfect for frying.

-‘Purple Majesty’ thrives in full sun and matures in 85 days, producing spuds 3-4 inches long.
+‘Purple Majesty’ thrives in full sun and matures in 85 days, producing spuds three to four inches long.

-This heirloom fingerling type has waxy, firm yellow flesh and a rich flavor.
+This heirloom fingerling type has tender yellow flesh and a rich, buttery flavor.

 Excellent pan-fried or roasted, this cultivar also holds up to use in salads.
 It is noted for high resistance to scab.

-‘Swedish Peanut Fingerling’ is a late-season variety that produces spuds about 1 ½ inches long.
+‘Russian Banana Fingerling’ is a late-season variety that produces spuds about one and a half inches long.
 Plants mature in 90 days.

 11. Yukon Gold